Checking for WiFi Interference

-Plug your computer directly into the router using a network cable, and turn off your Wifi connection.
+Plug your computer directly into the router using a network/ethernet cable, and turn off your Wifi connection.
 This is the easiest and most reliable method of ruling out Wifi interference.

-Perform another speed test using the same server you did previously.
+Perform another Speed test using the same server you did previously.
 What results do you see?
 Take notes or make screenshots.

-• It’s Better ~ If the speeds improve to what you have experienced prior, there is a good change your problem if WiFi related.
+• It’s Better ~ If the speeds improve to what you have experienced prior, there is a good change your problem is WiFi related.
 The next step would be to look at the cause of WiFi interference.
-Beign by trying changing the WiFi channel or frequency to work around it.
-A separate guide for this available.
+Begin by trying changing the WiFi channel or frequency to work around it.
+A separate guide for this available here.

-• No Change ~ If there was no change when connecting via a network/ethernet cable, your problem is most likley not related to WiFi.
-Please see our other guides on how to diagnose your problem.
+• No Change ~ If there was no change when connecting via a network/ethernet cable, your problem is most likely not related to WiFi.
+Please continue reading this guide on how to diagnose your problem further.

 If it isn’t possible to connect to your router using a network cable, please have your WiFi enabled device as close as possible to the router and continue through the following steps.